For support and advice call our

 Free YoDAA Line:

 If you have a query about alcohol or drugs please contact YoDAA

 For info and advice chat to YoDAA.
-Available everyday.
+Available Monday to Friday.

 When people think of drug and alcohol treatment they often think of “detox” or “rehab”.
 Even when a young person needs specialist help or support for their drug and alcohol use, there are many different ways that support can be delivered.
 The more intense the service for a young person doesn’t always mean better outcomes and in fact sometimes it may be more harmful to provide intensive treatment options for young people who may not need a high level of specialist support.
 Exploring how harmful or severe substance use is as well as determining other needs in a young person’s life can help identify the best ways to get help.I need more help